Thinking of starting a stroke support group? It may seem a daunting task, but here’s how to keep it “SIMPLE”:

-Make it special.In addition to monthly meetings, stroke support groups often schedule special occasions.
+Make it special.In addition to monthly meetings, stroke support groups often schedule additional gatherings or celebrations.
 Here are a few ideas from successful groups:

 - Holiday parties.
 Holiday get-togethers are a great way to end the year.
 Some are purely social, others include awards and recognition.

-- Bi-Monthly Sing-Along.
-What started as a choir of stroke survivors with aphasia has turned into a regular songfest for stroke families.
+- Sing-Along.
+A choir of stroke survivors with aphasia can turn into a regular songfest for stroke families.

 - School visits.
 This is an excellent opportunity for teaching basic information about the cardiovascular system and risk factors, as well as creating awareness about people with disabilities.

 - Health fairs.
 This is a good opportunity for stroke groups to provide helpful information.

 - An evening out.
 Organized evening event such as a theater or symphony visit.
 Groups often negotiate reduced rates.